 Piotr A. Domanski

 Piotr A. Domanski is the leader of the HVAC&R Equipment Performance Group of the Energy and Environment Division of the Engineering Laboratory.
 He completed his doctoral dissertation in 1983 at NIST on the modeling of vapor compression heat pumps.
-Dr. Domanski remained with NIST and expanded his heat pump model, HPSIM, to include zeotropic mixtures and evaluate mixture potentials as compared to single-compound refrigerants.
+He remained with NIST and expanded his heat pump model, HPSIM, to include zeotropic mixtures.
 He also is the principal author of CYCLE-11, CYCLE_D, and EVAP-COND simulation models, and a co-holder of two patents on refrigerant expansion devices.

-Dr. Domanski is an ASHRAE Fellow.
+Dr. Domanski is a NIST Fellow and ASHRAE Fellow.
 He received the Award of Excellence for a Technical Paper at the 2002 Int.
 Appliance Technical Conference, the 2013/2014 Best Paper Award from the IJR, and the 2014 Best Paper Award from the Int.
 Journal of HVAC&R Research.
-He is also a recipient of a Bronze Medal Award (1992) and Silver Medal Awards (2005 and 2009) from the U.S. Department of Commerce, the William P. Slichter Award (1995) from NIST, the IIR Science and Technology Medal (2003), the Diploma of Honor "Academician Emeritus" (2009) from the Int.
-Academy of Refrigeration, St. Petersburg, Russia, the Wilbur T. Pentzer Achievement and Leadership Award (2012) from the U.S. National Committee of the IIR, the 2007 ASHRAE Distinguished Service Award, the 2016 ASHRAE Exceptional Service Award, and 2016 Award for Engineering Sciences from the Washington Academy of Sciences.
+He is also a recipient of a Bronze Medal Awards (1992 and 2016), Silver Medal Awards (2005 and 2009), and Gold Medal Award (2017) from the U.S. Department of Commerce, the William P. Slichter Award (1995) from NIST, the IIR Science and Technology Medal (2003), the Diploma of Honor "Academician Emeritus" (2009) from the Int.
+Academy of Refrigeration, St. Petersburg, Russia, the Wilbur T. Pentzer Achievement and Leadership Award (2012) from the U.S. National Committee of the IIR, the 2007 ASHRAE Distinguished Service Award, the 2016 ASHRAE Exceptional Service Award, and the 2016 Award for Engineering Sciences from the Washington Academy of Sciences.